BLCM/DataDumper/README.md

 The `categorize_data.py` script will attempt to scrub sensitive data for you, as it's looping through the dumps, based on the contents of a `scrub.txt` file which you can provide yourself.
-As mentioned above, you probably want to be scrubbing your steam username/userid/support-token, and possibly your box's local hostname.
+As mentioned above, you probably want to be scrubbing your steam username/userid, Shift support-token, and possibly your box's local hostname.
 For users on Epic/EGS, there's probably some similar things to filter out.